Young girl lays her head on her father's shoulder he carries her in field of flags

 Single Point of Contact

 The Single Point of Contact is an employee designated by the college or university as the contact person for veterans and service members’ affairs.
-This person is available to help access their institution’s services for veterans and service members.
+This person is available to help access their school’s services for veterans and service members.

 Military Credit Contact